 This highly industry-relevant research will be supervised, amongst others, by academics associated with the University of Aberdeen Lloyd’s Register Foundation Centre for Safety and Reliability Engineering and will pave the way for industry uptake of the automated damage monitoring technologies.

-The successful candidate should have (or expect to achieve) a minimum of a UK Honours degree at 2.1 or above (or equivalent) in Mechanical, Civil (Structural), Aerospace Engineering, Applied Physics, Mathematical Physics, Applied Mathematics.
+Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Mechanical, Civil (Structural), Aerospace Engineering, Applied Physics, Mathematical Physics, Applied Mathematics.

-Knowledge: Candidates must have a strong academic background in engineering, applied physics or applied mathematics.
-Enthusiasm, can-do attitude and strong skills in structural mechanics, materials mechanics, dynamics and mathematical and computer modelling (or strong motivation and clear potential to learn these), as well as willingness to engage in experimental work are all must-haves.
+Candidates must have strong academic background in engineering, applied physics or applied mathematics.
+Enthusiasm, can-do attitude and strong skills in structural mechanics, materials mechanics, dynamics and mathematical and computer modelling (or strong motivation and clear potential to learn these quickly, efficiently and independently), as well as willingness to engage in experimental work are all must-haves.
 Preference will be given to applicants who can demonstrate both a clear potential for research excellence and their suitability for the research project described below.

 MSC Kenny 2010 State of the art report on flexible riser integrity, Report 2-4-5-013/SR01